koletzilla/jaffle-shop-clickhouse/README.md

-# 🥪 The Jaffle Shop 🦘
+# 🥪 The Jaffle Shop (for ClickHouse) 🦘

-This is a sandbox project for exploring the basic functionality and latest features of dbt.
-It's based on a fictional restaurant called the Jaffle Shop that serves [jaffles](https://en.wikipedia.org/wiki/Pie_iron).
+This is a sandbox project for exploring the basic functionality and latest features of dbt with Clickhouse.
+It's based on the original dbt [jaffle shop project](https://github.com/dbt-labs/jaffle-shop).

-This README will guide you through setting up the project on dbt Cloud.
-Working through this example should give you a good sense of how dbt Cloud works and what's involved with setting up your own project.
-We'll also _optionally_ cover some intermediate topics like setting up Environments and Jobs in dbt Cloud, working with a larger dataset, and setting up pre-commit hooks if you'd like.

-> [!NOTE]
-> This project is geared towards folks learning dbt Cloud with a cloud warehouse.
-If you're brand new to dbt, we recommend starting with the [dbt Learn](https://learn.getdbt.com/) platform.
-It's a free, interactive way to learn dbt, and it's a great way to get started if you're new to the tool.
-If you just want to try dbt locally as quickly as possible without setting up a data warehouse check out [`jaffle_shop_duckdb`](https://github.com/dbt-labs/jaffle_shop_duckdb).

-Ready to go?
-Grab some water and a nice snack, and let's dig in!
+We made specific changes to make it work with Clickhouse.
+We also introduced specific documentation to help you kickstart your ClickHouse project.

+You may still find some incompatibilities with Clickhouse.
+If you do, please open an issue in the GitHub repository.
+Also feel free to contribute:
+- Examples of interesting dbt resources that interact in an special way with ClickHouse.
+- Any good practice that you think should be explained.
+- Examples of workarounds needed to implement certain features.
+- Features listed in the `jaffle project` that may not be compatible with the current `dbt-clickhouse` adapter like references to dbt cloud.

 <div>
  <a href="https://www.loom.com/share/a90b383eea594a0ea41e91af394b2811?t=0&sid=da832f06-c08e-43e7-acae-a2a3d8d191bd">